 Banks in Canada have a long history of working in co-operation with the Government of Canada, law enforcement agencies, and other partners to implement effective AML/ATF measures.

 The Canadian banking industry recognizes its key role in combating money laundering and terrorist financing and has consistently supported the efforts of the Government of Canada to develop an effective regime.

 Banks devote substantial resources to reporting incidents under AML/ATF rules and support provisions that allow for more investigations and prosecutions of money laundering offences.
 The banking sector is working with the Department of Finance, FINTRAC, law enforcement agencies and prudential regulators on projects to identify, prevent and punish those who violate AML/ATF rules.

 Banks support the Government’s recent efforts in creating the Anti-Money Laundering Action, Coordination and Enforcement Team, and to expanding public-private partnership projects to improve the overall efficiency and effectiveness of the system.

 Canadian banks that operate foreign branches or foreign subsidiaries in other countries must implement a compliance program to detect money laundering and terrorist financing similar to what is required in Canada.
 Banks use their Canadian anti-money laundering regime as a baseline and then overlay local regulations, policies, and procedures to ensure they are compliant with the laws of the countries in which they operate.

-More information about Canada’s AML regime can be found on the FINTRAC website at www.fintrac.gc.ca.
+More information about Canada’s AML/ATF regime can be found on the FINTRAC website at www.fintrac.gc.ca.